cplagz/GarDoor-Car/README.md

 Logon onto your router (or device/server) that runs your DHCP service.
 Reserve the IP address of the GarDoor-Car device (also known as a DHCP static binding).
 This ensures that GarDoor-Car always uses the same IP address when it reboots.
 This makes it easier to open the webpage or upload a new sketch using Arduino OTA.

-Disconnect GarHAge from your computer and prepare to install in your garage.
+Disconnect GarDoor-Car from your computer and prepare to install it in your garage.

 #### OTA Uploading